rubymanderna/Computational_class/README.md

 Basic arithmetic, NumPy Arrays: Vectors, Numpy Arrays: Matrices, Dot products between vectors, Matrix-vector products, Matrix-matrix products, Hermitian matrices, Eigenvalues and eigenvectors, and Commutators.

-**CO_Perturbation_Theory**: In this notebook, we are Computing the Fundamental Transition of CO under different levels of approximation.
+**CO_Perturbation_Theory**: In this notebook, we are Computing the Fundamental Transition Energy of CO with different levels of approximation.